What is the employment outlook?

 When may I start the program?

 Classes are currently scheduled to start each Fall semester in August.
-Applications are reviewed for acceptance during the month of June, and throughout the summer until the class has been filled or which ever comes first.
+Applications are reviewed for acceptance during the month of July, and throughout the Summer until the class has been filled or which ever comes first.
 Applications may be submitted anytime during the year.
 Please be advised that submitting an application does not guarantee program acceptance.